akkadotnet/akka.net/src/core/Akka.Persistence/README.md

 ## Technical Overview

-### Eventsourced recovery cycle
+### Event-sourced recovery cycle

-Eventsourced recovery cycle starts in `PreStart` phase by actor sending a `Recover` message to itself.
-Eventsourced actor always starts in **Recovery pending** phase.
+Event-sourced recovery cycle starts in `PreStart` phase by actor sending a `Recover` message to itself.
+Event-sourced actor always starts in **Recovery pending** phase.
 During most of the recovery cycle it will only react on persistence system messages necessary to finish recovery cycle, stashing all other messages to be proceeded when actor state will recover.

 1. **Recovery pending** - when actor receives a `Recover` message, it sends `LoadSnapshot` request to the snapshot store (by default it tries to recover from the latests snapshot found) and changes to **Recovery started** state.
 2. **Recovery started** - actor waits for the `LoadSnapshotResult` response from snapshot store, as requested in previous state.
 If response contains a snapshot, it becomes wrapped in `SnapshotOffer` object and invoked by actor's `ReceiveRecover` method.
 Actor's last sequence number becomes updated from snapshot metadata.
 After that, a `ReplayMessages` request is sent to the journal and actor comes into `ReplayStarted` state.